Semi-discrete unbalanced optimal transport and quantization: Semi-discrete unbalanced transport

-\end{lemma} \begin{proof} We show that the directional derivative of $\mathcal H$ in an arbitrary direction $\hat u\in\R^M$ exists and is of the desired form.
+\end{lemma} \begin{proof} This is similar to the proof of Theorem 2.27 in \cite{Folland}, which however only covers the case where $M=1$ and $f(x,\cdot)$ is differentiable for all $x \in \Omega$.
+We show that the directional derivative of $\mathcal H$ in an arbitrary direction $\hat u\in\R^M$ exists and is of the desired form.
 Indeed, let $L>0$ be the Lipschitz constant of $f$ in its second argument.
 By assumption there exists $S\subset\Omega$ Lebesgue-negligible such that $f(x,\cdot)$ is differentiable at $u$ for all $x\in\Omega\setminus S$.
 Now for $t\neq0$,

 Since the integrand is bounded in absolute value by $L\|\hat u\|$ and since it converges pointwise to $\frac{\partial f}{\partial u}(x,u)\cdot\hat u$ as $t\to0$, by the Dominated Convergence Theorem we have